 Republican/Democrat vs. Conservative/Liberal

-Right about now, Republicans with their dander up will be saying things like, “Well the Republican Party is the party of Lincoln, and the Democratic Party fostered the KKK in the past.”
+Republicans love to say things like, “Well the Republican Party is the party of Lincoln, and the Democratic Party fostered the KKK in the past.”

 But party identification is ephemeral.
 Liberal and conservative philosophies are consistent, and that’s what matters.

 I am a liberal.
 Had I lived in Lincoln’s time, I would have been a Republican rabidly supporting abolition.
-Mitch McConnell, Paul Ryan, and Donald Trump, conservatives, would have been Democrats fighting Lincoln and supporting “states’ rights.”
+Mitch McConnell, Devin Nunes, and Donald Trump, conservatives, would have been Democrats fighting Lincoln and supporting “states’ rights.”
 I would have fiercely opposed Lincoln’s vice president, then president, Democrat Andrew Johnson, whose corruption was manifest in his sabotage of Reconstruction and opposition to citizenship for former slaves.

 If I’d been alive during Democratic President Andrew Jackson’s day, I, as a liberal, would have been a supporter of the Whig or Anti-Jacksonian Party, vehemently opposing his Indian relocation policies, phony populism, and tacit approval of KKK sympathies.
 Mitch McConnell, Devin Nunes, and Donald Trump, conservatives, would have been Jackson enthusiasts.
 This is why President Trump has a portrait of (Democrat) Andrew Jackson in the Oval Office and no portrait of (Republican) Abraham Lincoln.

 Throughout history, I might have been a Republican, Democrat, or some independent combination, depending upon the decade.
-But I always would have been a liberal, as I am today — supporting equality, truth, the earth, the worker, the stranger, a cultural safety net and fighting government corruption.
+But I always would have been a liberal, as I am today — supporting equality, truth, the earth, the worker, the stranger, a cultural safety net, and an ethical government.

 Go, Special Counsel Bob Mueller. ■